Katukina rapé | Kambo | Healing | #15

-This unique Katukina Rapé Kambo was exclusively made for us by a Katukina Healer.
-He has been working with Rapé and medicinal plants for a very long time.
-When our friend Milton went to the tribe for the second time the shaman surprised us by having made this Katukina Rapé Kambo specially for us.
-We are grateful and honoured that we are allowed to share this sacred mix.
+This unique Katukina Rapé Kambo was prepared by a Katukina Healer exclusively for Waking Herbs.
+When we went to visit the tribe for the second time the shaman surprised us by having made this Katukina Rapé Kambo, especially for us.
+We feel very honored and grateful for being allowed to share this sacred blend with you.

-Kambo has been found to contain various peptides, which have been proven to strengthen the immune system.
-The peptide rich venom also has anti-inflammatory and anti-microbial properties that kills viruses and pathogens in the body.
+Kambo has been found to contain various peptides which have been proven to strengthen the immune system.
+The peptide-rich venom also has anti-inflammatory and anti-microbial properties that kill viruses and pathogens in the body.

 What is Rapé?

 Rapé, pronounced ‘ha-pey’ in Portuguese, is a traditional snuff used by various indigenous tribes of South America.
 Predominantly tribal people from Brazil and Peru.
 Rapé blends contain a ground mixture of plants, tree bark, seeds, and ash.
 The fine powder is blown into each nostril through a bone or bamboo pipe called a ‘Tepi’ or ‘Kuripe’.
 The Tepi applicator is a long blow pipe that connects the nostril of the receiver to the mouth of the person that administers the snuff.
 The Kuripe is for self-application.
 The V-shaped applicator connects the nostril to the mouth allowing the snuff to be self-blown into the nose.